Gintasp/exo-website/README.md

 # Welcome to EXO!

-EXO is my first real world website made from a psd mockup (www.behance.net/gallery/37061865/Freebie-EXO-One-page-PSD-Theme, credits go to Arup Haldar).
+EXO is my first real world website made from a psd mockup ([link to Behance](www.behance.net/gallery/37061865/Freebie-EXO-One-page-PSD-Theme), credits go to Arup Haldar).
 EXO is made entirely for educational purposes, anyone can use this code for their personal needs.
 View EXO at [EXO on Github](https://gintasp.github.io/exo-website/ "EXO").

 # Features